Formula One Group research snapshot

 FWONK AI Stock Forecast Scenarios

-The FWONK AI stock forecast uses scenario ranges around the $96.49 July 8 close rather than a point target.
+The FWONK AI stock forecast uses scenario ranges around the $98.13 July 31 close rather than a point target.
 A mechanical three-year financial-rigor model using $0.84 TTM EPS, 55%, 35%, and 10% growth assumptions, and 45x, 35x, and 25x terminal multiples produced about $141, $72, and $28.
-These are sensitivity outputs, not forecasts, and do not capture dilution, debt changes, acquisitions, or future cash distributions.
+These are sensitivity outputs, not forecasts, and do not capture dilution, debt changes, acquisitions, the reduced 2026 calendar, or future cash distributions.
+Analyst consensus as of late July 2026 was Strong Buy with a mean price target of $118.56 across 16 analysts.

 Bullish case

-More likely if Formula 1 sustains media-rights and sponsorship growth, hospitality and race-promotion economics improve, MotoGP integration adds profit, fan engagement broadens, debt falls relative to cash flow, and investors retain a premium multiple.
+More likely if Formula 1 sustains media-rights and sponsorship growth, hospitality and race-promotion economics improve, MotoGP integration adds profit, fan engagement broadens, the 2026 calendar returns toward normal, debt falls relative to cash flow, and investors retain a premium multiple.

 Base case

-More likely if revenue grows at a healthy but normalizing pace, Formula 1 and MotoGP execution is sound, team payments and interest costs rise with revenue, and the multiple resets toward a less aggressive growth assumption.
+More likely if revenue grows at a healthy but normalizing pace, Formula 1 and MotoGP execution is sound, the Middle East conflict is contained, team payments and interest costs rise with revenue, and the multiple holds near the analyst consensus mean of $118.56.

 Bearish case

-More likely if media-rights or promoter economics disappoint, motorsports demand weakens, MotoGP integration misses targets, leverage constrains flexibility, a major event is disrupted, or investors sharply derate the earnings multiple.
+More likely if media-rights or promoter economics disappoint, the Middle East conflict further disrupts the calendar, motorsports demand weakens, MotoGP integration misses targets, leverage constrains flexibility, a major event is disrupted, or investors sharply derate the earnings multiple.

 FWONK AI technical analysis